Onion Services

 What Are Onion Services?

 Onion services (formerly hidden services) are servers accessible only through Tor.
-Both the server and client are anonymous—neither knows the other's IP address.
+As the CosmicNet encyclopedia explains, both the server and client are anonymous—neither knows the other's IP address.
+This CosmicNet guide covers everything you need to know about deploying and accessing onion services.

 V3 Onion Address